eslam-gomaa/mysql_secure_installation_Ansible/README.md

 ## Known issues

-If you face this, don't worry it's NOT an issue, the problem is that `python-pymysql` might has a different name on the distro you're using
+If you face this, don't worry it's **NOT an issue**, the problem is that `python-pymysql` might has a different name on the distro you're using

 You'll probably face this if you are using a non [tested](https://github.com/eslam-gomaa/mysql_secure_installation_Ansible#test) distribution